wldt/wldt-core-java/README.md

 related to specific protocols, must implement.
 As provided by the DT definition, a DT can be equipped with multiple Physical Adapters in order to manage communication with the corresponding physical entity.
-Each will produce a Physical Asset Description (PAD), i.e., a description of the properties, events, actions, and relationships that the physical asset exposes through the specific protocol.
+Each will produce a `Physical Asset Description (PAD)`, i.e., a description of the properties, events, actions, and relationships that the physical asset exposes through the specific protocol.
 The DT transitions from the Unbound to the Bound state when all its Physical Adapters have produced their respective PADs.
-The Shadowing Model Function, following the DT model, selects the components of the various PADs that it is interested in managing.
+The Shadowing Function, following the DT model, selects the components of the various PADs that it is interested in managing.
 - **Digital Adapter**: It provides the set of callbacks that each specific implementation can use to be notified of changes in the DT state.
 Symmetrically to what happens with Physical Adapters, a Digital Twin can define multiple Digital Adapters to expose its state and functionality through different protocols.

-Therefore, to create a Digital Twin using WLDT, it is necessary to define a Shadowing Model Function and at least one Physical Adapter and one Digital Adapter, in order to enable connection with the physical entity and allow the DT to be used by external applications.
+Therefore, to create a Digital Twin using WLDT, it is necessary to define and instantiate a DT with its Shadowing Function and at least one Physical Adapter and one Digital Adapter, in order to enable connection with the physical entity and allow the DT to be used by external applications.
 Once the 3 components are defined, it is possible to instantiate the WLDT Engine and, subsequently, start the lifecycle of the DT.